 Try not to work yourself up about what is and what is not happening.
 Developing your abilities is a magical journey and I’ll be honest - it doesn’t always make sense.
 I've written an eGuide, The Medium's Toolkit, to help navigate others through it and help you get your bearings on it.
 You won’t always ‘get’ what those colors mean and you won’t totally understand what on Earth happened in that last reading.
 Just ride the wave.
 Lookup symbolism when you feel like it, but try not to nit-pick it apart.
 Take it in, accept what’s happening and generally, sooner, rather than later, it will all make sense.

 If you practice hard enough, your abilities will develop naturally on their own.
-Malcolm Gladwell says in his book Outliers: The Story of Success (Amazon Link: http://amzn.to/1Oq3eaR) that there is one thing that separates the Pros from those who are just average - thousands of hours of practice.
+Malcolm Gladwell says in his book Outliers: The Story of Success (Amazon Link) that there is one thing that separates the Pros from those who are just average - thousands of hours of practice.
 Same is true for mediums.
 The best mediums I know are obsessive about always developing and learning and if you want to be the best, get on that train!
 Just like if you go to the gym every day and use the machines, you will get stronger, your muscles will have more definition and you’ll get noticeably more flexible.

 Stop comparing yourself to other mediums.
 Slow down.
 Stop.
 Don’t go to that other medium’s website and become overwhelmed with all the work you need to do on your own site.
 Your journey is your journey.
 You have a different client base, you are serving a different audience and your message is entirely unique.
 Not only that - we all have different abilities and ways information comes to us.
 Not getting names?
-Cool down!
-That’s more a Clairaudient thing.
-Embrace the fact you’re seeing Clairvoyant images, yo.
+Cool down, that’s more a Clairaudient thing.
+Embrace the fact you’re seeing clairvoyant images.
 Not everyone experiences that.
 And it’s special, too.